-In addition, the School do not have to comply with repeated identical or substantially
+In addition, the School do not have to comply with repeated identical or substantially similar requests from the same applicant unless a reasonable interval has elapsed between requests.

 Fees

 The School may charge the requester a fee for providing the requested information.
 This will be dependent on whether the staffing costs in complying with the request exceeds the threshold.
 The threshold is currently £450 with staff costs calculated at a fixed rate of £25 per hour (therefore 18 hours' work is required before the threshold is reached).